Vibe Coding vs Research-Driven Development

 Built-in analytics with LLM referral detection.
 Financial projections from keyword volumes.
 GSC performance flowing back into cluster health scores.
 The spec stays alive — a living document that updates as real data comes in.

-Both use AI.
-The difference is what the AI knows before it starts building.
+Both approaches use AI, but spec driven development changes what the AI knows before it starts building.

 DimensionVibe CodingResearch-Driven (Rampify)